PathPlanning/ORCA-algorithm/README.md

 which are visible from current [[1](https://arxiv.org/pdf/1401.3843.pdf)].

 The **ORCA** algorithm is a decentralized collision avoidance algorithm in a multi-agent environment.
-The main idea of ​​the algorithm is iterative selection of new agent speed, close to a certain preferred velocity.
+The main idea of the algorithm is iterative selection of new agent speed, close to a certain preferred velocity.
 Selection of the new speed is based on ORCA principle.
 **Optimal Reciprocal Collision Avoidance (ORCA)** — the principle,